Setting up Kubernetes Addons

 cert-manager

-Helm chart here.
+Helm chart herearrow-up-right.

 cluster-autoscaler